docploy/site/docploy/docs/components/snippet.md

 {% callout
   type="note"
   content="Code is wrapped in a testing framework, so the code can be tested during each CI build.
-See `Testing Code Snippets` for more information."
+See `Test Code Snippets` for more information."
 /%}

 The second file, `docploy/snippets/components/snippet.md/test_example.py`, contains the following code: